hadi-alnehlawi/ARABIC_TO_ROMAN/README.md

 ## Implementation

 The algorithm for this funciton is decmposing the arabic number into its several decimal digits from highest to lowest.
-Then map Roman numeral equivalent for each.

 This is implemented by storing the decimal digits into a list.
-The list items then mapped to its roman symbols in order.
+Then the list items mapped to its Roman equivalent numerals for each.

 ## Run